 Use headings properly.

 Use headings and subheadings to form an outline of the page.
+Do not skip heading levels.
 They help non-visual users (including search engines) to understand how the page is organized, and make it easy for screen reader users to navigate.
+For more information, see the UW Accessible Technology page Providing Structure in Web Pages and Documents.

 Create accessible PDFs.